aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/replace-content-in-remote-spreadsheet/_index.md

 Perform bulk text replacement across remote Excel files stored in the cloud.
 Find and update specific text strings efficiently using Aspose.Cells Find & Replace API for cloud spreadsheets.

-**Prerequisites**
-To call this API you need a valid OAuth 2.0 access token obtained from the Aspose.Cloud authentication service, the name of the workbook stored in your cloud storage, and the appropriate API version (v4.0).
-The default storage configured for your account is used unless you specify a custom `storageName`.
-Ensure the workbook is accessible and, if protected, that you provide the correct `password` parameter.

 ## **Replace Content in Remote Spreadsheet API**